Extracellular RNA: Types

 Though prevalent inside of the cell, ribosomal RNA (rRNA) does not seem to be a common exRNA.
-Efforts by Valadi et al. to characterize exosomal RNA using the Agilent Bioanalyzer technology showed little to no trace of 18S and 28S rRNA in exosomes secreted by MC/9 murine mast cells, and similar conclusions were made by Skog et al. for rRNA in gliobastoma microvesicles.
+Efforts by Valadi et al. to characterize exosomal RNA using the Agilent Bioanalyzer technology showed little to no trace of 18S and 28S rRNA in exosomes secreted by MC/9 murine mast cells, and similar conclusions were made by Skog et al. for rRNA in glioblastoma microvesicles.

 Function

 To function or even survive as full-length RNA in extracellular environments, exRNA must be protected from digestion by RNases.
 This requirement does not apply to prokaryotic syntrophy, where digested nucleotides are recycled. exRNA can be shielded from RNases by RNA binding proteins (RBPs), on their own or within/associated with lipoprotein particles and extracellular vesicles.
 Extracellular vesicles in particular are thought to be a way to transport RNA between cells, in a process that may be general or highly specific, for example, due to incorporation of markers of the parent cell that may be recognized by receptors on the recipient cell.
 Biochemical evidence supports the idea that exRNA uptake is a common process, suggesting new pathways for intercellular communication.
 As a result, the presence, absence, and relative abundance of certain exRNAs can be correlated with changes in cellular signaling and may indicate specific disease states.

 Despite a limited understanding of exRNA biology, current research has shown the role of exRNAs to be multi-faceted.
 Extracellular miRNAs are capable of targeting mRNAs in the recipient cell through RNA interference pathways.
 In vitro experiments have shown the transfer of specific exRNAs into recipient cells inhibiting protein expression and preventing cancer cell growth.
 In addition to mRNAs being regulated by exRNAs, mRNAs can act as exRNAs to carry genetic information between cells.
 Messenger RNA contained in microvesicles secreted from glioblastomal cells were shown to generate a functional protein in recipient (human brain microvascular endothelial) cells in vitro.
 In another study of extracellular mRNAs, mRNAs transported by microvesicles from endothelial progenitor cells (EPCs) to human microvascular and macrovascular endothelial cells triggered angiogenesis in both the in vitro and in vivo setting.
 Work by Hunter et al. used Ingenuity Pathway Analysis (IPA) software that associated exRNAs found in human blood microvesicles with pathways involved in blood cell differentiation, metabolism, and immune function.
 These experimental and bioinformatics analyses favor the hypothesis that exRNAs play a role in numerous biological processes.
+These experimental and bioinformatics analyses favor the hypothesis that exRNAs play a role in numerous biological processes.
+The idea that mammalian cells might communicate over long distances by secreting RNAs is exciting, yet definitive evidence supporting this mode of intercellular regulation remains elusive, leaving the hypothesis without definitive data.